AY2425S2-CS2103T-F11-1/tp/docs/UserGuide.md

 AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>

+**Caution:**
 If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ

-**Q**: Can I use HubHealth on multiple computers?<br>
-**A**: No, HubHealth is built for private clinics who are moving to digital-based processes for the first time.
-HubHealth is meant to be simple, and runs in a standalone environment, and does not support multiple computers.

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install HubHealth in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous HubHealth home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

-**Q**: Can I undo a command if I make a mistake?<br>
-**A**: No, the undo feature is currently not supported.

 --------------------------------------------------------------------------------------------------------------------